MagnusBook/social-insecurity/README.md

 pdm install
 ```

-Modern IDEs such as Visual Studio Code, PyCharm, etc. should automatically detect the virtual environment created by PDM within the project’s root folder, and use it for the project.
+Modern IDEs, such as Visual Studio Code, PyCharm, etc., should automatically detect the virtual environment created by PDM within the project’s root folder and use it for the project.
 If not, you can manually select the virtual environment by following the instructions found on your IDE’s support pages.

 ### Structure